Tanz0rz/haxe-fmod/docs/index.md

 # haxefmod

 haxefmod is FMOD Studio for Haxe on HTML5, HashLink, Windows, Linux, and macOS, with native support for HaxeFlixel, Heaps, and Kha.
-The library binds the full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and the FMOD Core API at runtime.
-Around them it adds the pieces a game needs:

-- [Helper class](guides/fmod-manager.md) to simplify FMOD calls
-- Typed sound handles so sounds can be treated like objects in the code
+- The full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and [FMOD Core API](https://www.fmod.com/docs/2.03/api/core-api.html) at runtime: events, buses, VCAs, snapshots, banks, global and labeled parameters, 3D and listeners, plus raw sounds, DSP effects, reverb, geometry, and recording, with some known [limitations](limitations.md)
-- Typed callbacks with payloads
+- Typed callbacks with payloads (beats, timeline markers, etc.), see [Callbacks and 3D](guides/callbacks-and-3d.md)
-- refcounted bank loading
-- engine components
-- constants generated from your banks
+- [Live Update](live-update.md) for mixing sounds while playtesting
+- [Helper class](guides/fmod-manager.md) to map FMOD Studio calls/events to game code
+- [Generated constants](guides/constants.md) for every event, bus, VCA, snapshot, and parameter in your banks, so a renamed event fails at compile time
+- [Engine components](guides/components.md) for HaxeFlixel, Heaps, and Kha: emitters that follow your game objects, listeners, bank loaders, and parameter triggers
+- [TODO markers](guides/fmod-manager.md#sound-todo-markers) for sound effects that will be added later
+- The [fmod.com extension](guides/extension.md), a Haxe tab on every function of the FMOD API reference

 ## Two sets of docs